Father, Son and Holy Spirit.

 I consider the actual ‘presence’ of the “Spirit” is the most obvious within the Born Again/ Charismatic movement of the Church.
 It is explained in the article, “Choosing a church”.
 Amazing stuff happens there, empowered by the Spirit, just as it did in the early Christian Church 2,000 plus years ago.
 He does not do it to glorify himself but to draw us to our Lord and Saviour, Jesus (who in turn connects us to the Father).
 Please see the explanations of events in the article, “Experiencing the Holy Spirit”.

 God as the person of the Holy Spirit can make himself dramatically known to each of us, whether a member of ‘the movement’ or not.
-He can grieve with us, support us in other life challenges, and empower us to ‘overcome’ if we ‘choose’ to involve him.
+He can grieve with us, support us in other life challenges, and indeed empower us to ‘deal with life’s hard times’ if we choose to involve him.
 The Spirit’s absolute (in-dwelling) contact with each of us provides God with the ability to: reach us spiritually; guide and assist us towards our ‘right path’.
 For a better understanding, please see the article, “Building sound faith“.

-Through the Spirit, God can also guide and support our role in spreading his message of love and fulfilment that is primarily available through Jesus.
+Through the Spirit, God can also guide and support our role in spreading his message of love and fulfilment to others … that is primarily available through Jesus.

 5. CONCLUSION